asyncapi/website/pages/blog/api-first-with-asyncapi.md

 While OpenAPI and AsyncAPI come to document completely different architectural styles, they are similar in many aspects, in fact AsyncAPI YAML format was originaly based on OpenAPI format and structure.

-If you are familiar with OpenAPI you may find useful the following image borrowed from AsyncAPI documentation (click image to follow):
+If you are familiar with OpenAPI, you may find useful the following image borrowed from AsyncAPI documentation (click image to follow):

 [![OpenAPI and AsyncAPI](/img/posts/zenwave/openapi-asyncapi.png)](https://www.asyncapi.com/docs/tutorials/getting-started/coming-from-openapi)